There are currently three main assessments or Scans utilized in the Sparta Science software.

 The Jump Scan is used to characterize an individual’s dynamic movement strategy which relates to how they complete any movement.
 Whether climbing the stairs, lifting a box, or landing after a slam dunk, this simple, holistic movement demonstrates how efficiently each individual creates, transfers, and applies force.

-These results can be used to screen for potential injury risk, identify limb asymmetries, and provide objective measures of progress throughout training for healthy individuals, as well as through rehabilitation.
+These results can be used to screen for potential injury risk and provide objective measures of progress throughout training for healthy individuals, as well as through rehabilitation.
 They also used to identify or classify individuals for a particular position or skill and to assess individual or group readiness for activity.